PatriciaDros/environmental-operational-bi-warehouse/docs/03_business_problem.md

 # Business Problem

+What operational problems needed to be solved?

 ## Why This Chapter Matters

-Before designing a database, it is important to understand the business problems it was built to solve.
+Before designing a database, it is important to understand the business problems it was intended to solve.

-This chapter describes the operational challenges that led to the development of the Environmental Operational Business Intelligence Warehouse and explains why a collection of independent spreadsheets eventually evolved into a centralized SQL database.
+This chapter describes the operational challenges that existed before the warehouse was developed and explains why the existing processes were becoming increasingly difficult to manage.

 ---

 # Business Context

-The company provides environmental consulting services for public and private construction projects.
+The company performs environmental consulting services for public and private construction projects.

-Each completed project requires technical reports, laboratory analysis, technician payroll, supporting documentation, and billing before payment can be requested.
+Each project generates information from many different sources throughout its lifecycle.
+Technician labor, laboratory testing, project documentation, payroll, billing, and payment tracking all contribute to the completion of a job.

-Although each part of the business produced valuable information, that information was created and maintained in many different places.
+Although each process produced valuable information, no single system brought everything together.

-No single system provided a complete view of a project from the time work was authorized until payment was received.

 ---